MengaPierpaolo/MagicBus/README.md

 2. An Asp.Net Core WebApi that is used to serve and save data from the UI of choice into (for now) a SQLite Database created using Entity Framework Core Code Migrations.

+The solution has then been divided into different dotnet projects to match a tried and tested architecture which provides for relative ease of maintenance and optional swapping of component pieces.

 ## Editor Choice
-The projects an be edited using Visual Studio 2015 Update 2, or VSCode 1.1+
+The projects an be edited using VSCode 1.1+ or Visual Studio 2015 Update 2

 ---
 ## Requirements